Renovamen/StockBot/README.md

 ### Weather API

-First you need to apply a key in: https://www.juhe.cn/docs/api/id/39 (Documentation can also be found here), and put it here:
+First you need to apply for a key in: https://www.juhe.cn/docs/api/id/39 (Documentation can also be found there), and put it here:

 ```python
 def get_weather(day_list, city):